-The Department of Defense POW/Missing Personnel Office (DPMO) announced today that the remains of a U.S. serviceman, missing in action from the Korean War, were recently identified and will be returned to his family for burial with full military honors.
+WASHINGTON – The Department of Defense POW/Missing Personnel Office announced Dec.
+9 that the remains of a serviceman, missing from the Vietnam War, have been identified and will be returned to his family for burial with full military honors.

 Nov.
 24–U.S. Army Pfc.
 Lawrence S. Gordon didn’t come home from World War II.
 And he wasn’t buried in an American cemetery.

 Eight forensic experts from the International Criminal Police Organization (Interpol) will fly to Tacloban City this weekend to help identify fatalities from Typhoon Yolanda (Haiyan), the world’s strongest storm to hit land this year.

 The heartbreaking task of identifying the victims of Typhoon Haiyan begins.

 MANILA, Philippines – The National Bureau of Investigation (NBI) should be given appropriate funding to identify the victims of Super Typhoon Yolanda, an official said yesterday.

 HOPKINSVILLE, KY (WSMV) -Earlier this year, we reported the story of Steve Woods, whose father Staff Sgt.
 Lawrence Woods went missing in action during the Vietnam War.
 An overwhelming moment for the family, Staff Sgt.
 Woods’ remains were finally recovered in Cambodia this year after nearly 50 years.